Making an application

 When an applicant accepts an offer of a place at the University of Wales Trinity Saint David (UWTSD), a binding contract is formed.

 Before accepting an offer, applicants must read the terms and conditions.

 The Cancellation Form may be used to inform the University of Wales Trinity Saint David that you wish to cancel your place on your chosen programme.

-Our tuition fees at UWTSD cover the cost of delivering your course and are payable annually.
+Our Undergraduate Tuition Fees cover the cost of delivering your course and are payable annually.
 However, further costs may be incurred by you during the course of your studies, examples include:

 - Course-related equipment and core textbooks